 - extraordinary communication and song production

-Birds are divided into the following basic groups:
+Birds are divided into the following taxonomic groups:

 - Albatrosses and petrels (Procellariiformes) - There are about 107 species of albatrosses and petrels alive today.
 Members of this include albatrosses, fulmars, prions, shearwaters, storm-petrels and diving petrels.
 Albatrosses and petrels are pelagic birds that spend prolonged periods of time flying and foraging at sea.